-Daypacks: Your daypack should be large enough to hold the following items: 1 liter of water, rain gear, lunch/snacks (for the day), sun screen, warm layer (fleece pullover or vest), personal first aid kit, lightweight gloves, warm hat and personal items such as camera, etc. We recommend a daypack with a capacity of between 24 - 30 Liters (1450 - 1850 cubic inches) with a hip belt, padded shoulder straps, and 'lifters'.
-Line your daypack with a durable plastic bag to keep your belongings dry and/or have an elasticized pack cover that fits snuggly over it.
-Before you leave home check to be sure that it is comfortable to wear all day and has sufficient space for all of the items listed above.
+Daypacks: Your daypack should be large enough to hold the following items: 1-2 liters of water, rain gear, lunch/snacks (for the day), sunscreen, warm layer (fleece pullover or vest), footcare items, and personal items such as camera, journal, etc. We recommend a daypack with a capacity of between 24 - 30 Liters (1450 - 1850 cubic inches) with a hip belt, padded shoulder straps, and 'lifters'.
+Line your daypack with a durable plastic bag to keep your belongings dry or have an elasticized pack cover that fits snuggly over it.
+Before you leave home check to be sure that it is comfortable to wear all day and has sufficient space for all of your items.
 Note: Fanny-packs and hydration packs are not large enough to hold all of the items you will need for the day.

 Footwear: Well-fitting, sturdy boots or trail shoes are very important to your safety and enjoyment.
 If you plan to buy new boots, break them in by wearing them around town and taking some short hikes before your trip.
 For general hiking, lightweight or midweight cordura or leather boots with a Vibram sole work well.
-If you have weak ankles or are recovering from an ankle injury, get boots that come above the ankle-you'll find that this will give you more support in uneven or slippery terrain.
+If you have weak ankles or are recovering from an ankle injury, get boots that come above the ankle - you'll find that this will give you more support in uneven or slippery terrain.
 Remember to waterproof your boots before the trip.
 Even boots billed as 'waterproof' need to be treated with a waterproofing product.
+For kayaking, please consider sturdy water shoes.
+There is a lunch where we will be walking on a rocky/barnacle filled beach where it is possible to cut your feet if your water shoes are flimsy.
+Ideally sandals that are made for this type of activity like Chacos (paired with wool socks for the rocky hike) and Keens.